 Sitting at the base of the Sangre De Cristo Mountains in the San Luis Valley is the casual and chill Joyful Journey Hot Springs.
 This small hot spring offers three different pools ranging from 98 degrees to 108 degrees and is said to have special healing powers.
 The property offers several accommodations, including glamping options of tipis and yurts.
 Their Native American-inspired tipis offer the bare minimum in terms of glamping with provided cots and mats, and beautiful views of the Sangres.

 For a bit more luxury opt-in for their fully furnished, heated yurts.
 Choose from a variety of bed configurations that sleep up to four people.
 Separate bathhouses are provided for those staying in the yurts and are a short walk to the pools.
+The resort is located in Moffat, CO.

 2. Arapaho Valley Ranch